Often times, the policy beneficiary (recipient of the payout) is your spouse, parents, children or business partner.

 The beneficiary may need immediate cash, especially if the person who died was a wage earner with dependents.
 Most death claims are paid in a couple weeks.

 Beneficiaries can choose to take payments spread out over time instead of a lump sum payment.
 In this case, the life insurance company will pay interest on the balance.
 There are also interest charges payable to the beneficiaries of the life insurance policy for a delay in claims payment.
+Check out our in-depth look at the life insurance claims process.

 Beneficiaries don’t have to claim life insurance payouts as gross income on their taxes.
 If they choose to take payments from the life insurance company over time, they may have to pay taxes on the interest that accumulates in the account.